 Get Some Class

 Handling class, that is.
 Though showing a dog looks easy, it takes some time to get the routine down.
 That’s what training classes are for.
 There, an experienced instructor will teach you and your dog exactly what is expected from you in the ring, from how to “stack,” or pose, your dog to how to show the judge the bite, or teeth.
 There’s a lot of jargon to learn, but your fellow handling classmates will help get you up to speed.

 Groomed For Success

-All dogs need to have clean teeth and well-tended nails, so training your puppy to accept tooth-brushing and nail-clipping as a regular part of his grooming routine is critical.
-And if your dog’s breed is one that is regularly groomed or examined by the judge on a table, gradually train him to be very comfortable standing on one — always supervised, of course.
+All dogs need to have clean teeth and well-tended nails, so training your puppy to accept tooth-brushing and nail-clipping as a regular part of their grooming routine is critical.
+And if your dog’s breed is one that is regularly groomed or examined by the judge on a table, gradually train them to be very comfortable standing on one — always supervised, of course.

 Get an Honest Opinion

 Not all dogs are show-dog material, and there’s nothing wrong with that.
 A true mentor will honestly assess your dog’s virtues and faults — and, yes, every dog has both.
 If a career in Conformation is not in the cards for your canine, consider an AKC dog sport.
 Obedience, Rally, Agility, Coursing, Tracking, Tricks, and Performance Sports are all excellent activities that will enhance the bond between you and your dog.
 Before diving in, Canine Good Citizen training is a smart first step for teaching your dog good behavior.